 BTAD also oversees the DOA accountability framework, which came into effect when the DOAs were issued on January 1, 2019.
-The framework, which includes sixteen key performance indicators in the areas of finance, budget, travel, human resources, procurement, and property management, is intended to help heads of entities show that they are using the authorities in a transparent, responsible, and accountable way.

-The results of these efforts are not yet clear.
-The Secretariat has argued that the accountability framework has started to yield some positive results: for example, it has made data more reliable so that member states can make better-informed decisions about resource requirements.
-However, several major financial contributors argued that they have yet to see evidence of this in recent budget documents.
-The action points issued by the Management Client Board co-chaired by DMSPC and DOS were also seen as enhancing accountability, though there is no mechanism for implementing the board's decisions in the field.
+The framework, which includes sixteen key performance indicators in the areas of finance, budget, travel, human resources, procurement, and property management, is intended to help heads of entities show that they are using the authorities in a transparent, responsible, and accountable way.33 decisions about resource requirements.
+However, several major financial contributors argued that they have yet to see evidence of this in recent budget documents.34 The action points issued by the Management Client Board co-chaired by DMSPC and DOS were also seen as enhancing accountability, though there is no mechanism for implementing the board's decisions in the field.
 However, some feel that the accountability framework needs to be supported by a robust risk monitoring, analysis, and management framework, both in New York (in DMSPC at the strategic and reputational levels and DOS at the operational level) and in field missions.
 It was also suggested that the framework and related trainings should ensure that HoM respect not only the letter of UN policies but also the organization's spirit and values.